 The chart above shows the distribution of the course length of Online Education in Kentucky in 2024.
 The length of each course is given in weeks.
 Each bar denotes the number of institutions with program length falling into given interval.

-Completing an online education degree in Kentucky usually takes about four years when studying full-time, reflecting the typical path at schools like the University of Kentucky or Eastern Kentucky University.
-Most graduates recall enrolling in roughly 15 credit hours per semester, which fits well with balancing academics and personal life.
+Completing an online education degree in Kentucky typically takes about four years for full-time students, similar to traditional programs at universities like the University of Kentucky or Eastern Kentucky University.
+Graduates often appreciate the structured pacing that balances coursework with personal commitments.

 The chart above shows the distribution of median earnings for Online Education graduates in 2024 in Kentucky.
 The median earnings were evaluated 1 year after completing the course.
 Each bar shows the number of institutions that were included in our ranking and that offer a specific level of earnings.